daizch/inix/README.md

 $ inix add
 ```

 It will let you input some properties about the new boilerplate, like name, description and boilerplate location(local path or git repo).
-If it is a git repo, maybe you should input the branch name as well.
+If it is a git repo, you could input the branch name as well.

 ### inix del